 Second Step: Cover

-For the right fermentation to happen, you should cover the jar with something.
-I do have a glass cover, but you can also use a plate or anything which would fit the jar you choose.
-Find the best place in the kitchen, where you can keep your jar for the next 3 days.
-The place should be dry, room temperature warm, but without direct sunlight.
+For the proper fermentation, you should cover the jar with something.
+I have a glass cover, but you can also use a plate or anything that would fit your chosen pot.
+Find the best place in the kitchen to keep your jar for the next three days.
+The area should be dry, room temperature warm, but without direct sunlight.

 Third Step: Day 2 – Fresh Cream

-On the second day, you will already see a bit of a change.
-When you look through the glass you will see the fresh cream formed, which is a bit more white in color than the rest of the milk.
+On the second day, you will already see a change.
+Looking through the glass, you will see the fresh cream formed, a bit more white than the rest of the milk.
 You have a choice to scrap a fresh cream into a bowl.
-Wider your glass jar is, more Fresh Cream will form.
+The wider your glass jar is, the more fresh cream will form.

-We love to eat it just with a piece of our Keto Farmers Bread or add it into any of the dips we make for breakfast or a snack.
+We love to eat it with a piece of our farmer’s bread or add it to any of the dips we make for breakfast or a snack.

-You can as well decide to leave it in and not use it, but I would advice you to at least to try.
-A fresh homemade Cream is out of this world.
+You can decide to leave it in and not use it, but I advise you to at least try.
+Fresh homemade cream is out of this world.

 Fourth Step: Day 3 – cooking

-On a third day, you will see the consistency changed again and that is mostly the day, when your fermented milk is ready.
-On top, you might see a bit of fresh cheese drying and cracks forms and that is the time for you to get on making the best ever Farmers Cheese.
+On a third day, you will see the consistency change again, and that is mostly the day when your fermented milk is ready.
+On top, you might see a bit of fresh cheese drying and cracks form, and that is the time for you to get on making the best deliciousness.

-The high temperature will destroy all of the good bacterias and nutritious Protein, so be very particular on the lowst temperature you can set your stove on.
+Do not bring the milk to a boil.
+The high temperature will destroy all the good bacteria and nutritious protein; you might also risk scorching the milk at the bottom of the pot.
+Be very particular about the lowest temperature you can set your stove on.
+Also, the curdle will happen less.

 Fifth Step: Let it sit

-Once you see the Whey being separated from the curds, it is the time to switch the heat off and let it fully cool.
+Once you see the whey is separated from the curds, turn off the heat and let it fully cool.

 Do not stir.
-Do not move it.
-Just switch the stove off and go and do something else 🙂
+Please do not move it.
+Just switch the stove off and go and do something else.

 Sixth Step: Check if ready

-Once all of it is cooled, check with the end of the spatula if the curds are properly formed, by gently moving the curds away from whey.
-When you feel comfortable that enough curds have been formed and all of the Whey is fully separated, it is the time to move into the next step.
+Once all of it is cooled, check with the end of the spatula if the curds are appropriately formed by gently moving them away from the whey.
+When you feel comfortable that enough curds have been created and all of the whey is fully separated, it is time to move into the next step.

 Seventh Step: Strain

 Again very gently strain all through a strainer covered with a muslin cloth.
-Pour very gently and let the whey work through the strainer into the container.
-Let it sit and rest of the whey will slowly drip through.
+Pour gently and let the whey work through the sieve into the container.
+Let it sit, and the rest of the whey will slowly drip through.

-From 2 Liters of Milk you will get
+From 2 litres or half a gallon of milk, you will get

-- For a more creamier consistency, transfer the Farmers Cheese straight into a Mason jar or a container.
-In this way a bit of whey will stay in, making the farmers cheese much creamier.
+- Transfer the cheese straight into a mason jar or a container for a creamier consistency.
+This way, some whey will stay in, making the cheese much creamier.

-- Using the second choice you can mix the already made farmers cheese with a hand blender to get the smooth Farmers Cheese, which could be used for various Cheesecakes or spreads.
+Using the second choice, you can mix the already-made cheese with a hand blender to get the smooth cheese, which you can use for various cheesecakes or spreads.

 FREQUENTLY ASKED QUESTIONS AND ANSWERS

-There are millions of ways you can use Homemade Farmers Cheese.
+There are millions of ways you can use this homemade cheese.
+You can add it to almost anything.
 Think cream cheese.
-You can add it

-- Use it as fillings for Fat-Head Cakes
+- Use it as fillings for fathead cakes or pierogi.

 - Bake cakes with it